$\texttt{Hi-COLA}$: Fast, approximate simulations of structure formation in Horndeski gravity: Contribution Statements

 \section{Contribution Statements}

 B.S.W. modified the \fml{} code, ran the \HiCOLA{} simulations, carried out the validation, led the analysis of simulation results, and led the manuscript writing.
 A.S.G. wrote the code for the front-end module, assisted with analysing the simulation results, and contributed to the manuscript.
 T.B. led the development of the project concept, led the analytical calculations, assisted with analysing the simulation results, contributed to the manuscript, and managed the project.
 G.V. helped develop an early version of the simulation code and guided the project within LSST-DESC.
+B.F. assisted with the analysis and validation of results for the final version of this paper.